 Observe that when distribution functions are derived by formal systems of reasoning rather than by a direct method of evaluation, the problem also arises that the distribution function for any given random variable may itself depend on which system of reasoning is used to derive it.
 Due to this possibility, the following definition is required.

 {\bf Definition 8: Criterion for choosing between distribution functions}

-We will assume that $F_X(x)$ and $G_X(x)$ are two proposed distribution functions for the random variable $X$ that have been derived using two separate methods of reasoning.
-Under this assumption if, in Definition~7, the random variable $Y$ is assumed to be equivalent to $X$, and the sets $\mathcal{M}_F$ and $\mathcal{M}_G$ are regarded by the given individual who has the task of evaluating the similarities in equation~(\ref{equ7}) as containing all methods of reasoning that are relevant for this task, then the function $F_X(x)$ will be favoured over $G_X(x)$ as being the distribution function for $X$ if it is externally stronger than $G_X(x)$ according to Definition~7.
+Let $F_X(x)$ and $G_X(x)$ be two proposed distribution functions for the random variable $X$ that have been derived using two separate methods of reasoning.
+Now, if the random variable $Y$ in Definition~7 is assumed to be equivalent to $X$, and the sets $\mathcal{M}_F$ and $\mathcal{M}_G$ in this definition are regarded by the given individual who has the task of evaluating the similarities in equation~(\ref{equ7}) as containing all methods of reasoning that are relevant for this task, then the function $F_X(x)$ will be favoured over $G_X(x)$ as being the distribution function of $X$ if it is externally stronger than $G_X(x)$ according to Definition~7.

 We can interpret this definition as meaning that $F_X(x)$ will be favoured over $G_X(x)$ as being the distribution function of $X$ if, relative to the reference event $R(\lambda)$, it better represents the uncertainty associated with the variable $X$ than the function $G_X(x)$.